-The legacy protocol contained in the MTL646 allows the instrument to replace an MTL644 IS text display.
-All the functions of an MTL644 are replicated, but with the advantage of a backlit display and certification to the ATEX Directive.
+The legacy protocol contained in the MTL647 allows the instrument to replace an MTL643 IS text display.
+All the functions of an MTL643 are replicated, but with the advantage of a backlit display and certification to the ATEX Directive.

 Legacy protocol only allows three external switches S1, S2 & S3, not the front panel push-buttons, to be used for operator inputs.
-Similarly, the MTL644 only has one output control, so the two switch outputs operate in parallel.
+Similarly, there is only one output control, so the two switch outputs operate in parallel.

-When using the legacy protocol, the configuration menus are only operational between power being applied to the MTL646 and the first message being received.
+When using the legacy protocol, the configuration menus are only operational between power being applied to the MTL647 and the first message being received.